-FORCE Technology has helped Statens Museum for Kunst, SMK, reveal spectacular secrets in one of their absolute masterpieces, the almost 400 years old Jacob Jordaens painting “The Ferry-Boat” from approximately 1623.
+FORCE has helped Statens Museum for Kunst, SMK, reveal secrets in one of their masterpieces, the almost 400 years old Jacob Jordaens painting “The Ferry Boat to Antwerp” from approximately 1623.

 You could compare it to a before-situation, where one regards the painting wearing sunglasses and an after-situation where one regards it without sunglasses.
 This illustrates the extent of the difference.

 Also the painting’s rather impressive size measuring 2.79 x 4.67 m was a huge challenge, as restoration manager from SMK Jørgen Wadum relates: “First and foremost we had to have eight strong removers taking the painting off the wall, dismounting the gigantic frame and laying it flat on a table with the back facing up.
 Then FORCE Technology specialist, Torben Klit Pedersen together with the museum’s personnel could start X-raying the painting, which gave the restorers valuable information as to the condition and creation of The Ferry-Boat, before the actual restoration work could commence”.“For a long time we had looked for a company that could take on this huge and delicate task, and international players in the art business recommended FORCE Technology, who had carried out similar, however smaller – previous tasks”, continues Jørgen Wadum.